Wild weather: Gale-force wind warning for Auckland

 The outage forced one charging station in Newmarket to switch off briefly.

-Cellar door manager at Westbrook Winery, Gary Keller, said the power outage resulted in the business having to close early and cancel bookings.
+Cellar door manager at Westbrook Winery in Waimauku, Gary Keller, said the power outage resulted in the business having to close early and cancel bookings.

 "The outage really affects every part of the business - cellar door, patio restaurant, kitchen and the winery.
 No phones, no refrigerator, no other comms, nothing really works without power.